ora-io/awesome-ora/README.md

 - LlaMA 3: A state-of-the-art large language model for coding.
 - Stable Diffusion: A deep learning, text-to-image model released in 2022 based on diffusion techniques.
+- OpenLM: A performative language modeling (LM) repository, aimed to facilitate research on medium sized LMs.
+- OpenLM Chat and Score: Fine-tuned models based on OpenLM.
 - ~Grok: A generative artificial intelligence chatbot developed by xAI, based on a large language model.~

 ### Examples